Malcolm Arnold: Early life

 Malcolm Arnold was born in Northampton, Northamptonshire, England, the youngest of five children from a prosperous Northampton family of shoemakers.
 Although shoemakers, his family was full of musicians; both of his parents were pianists, and his aunt was a violinist.
-His great great grandfather was the composer William Hawes, a choirmaster at the Chapel Royal.
+His great-great-grandfather was the composer William Hawes, a choirmaster at the Chapel Royal.
 After seeing Louis Armstrong play in Bournemouth, he took up the trumpet at the age of 12, and five years later won a scholarship to the Royal College of Music.

 At the RCM he studied composition with Gordon Jacob and the trumpet with Ernest Hall.
 In 1941, he joined the London Philharmonic Orchestra (LPO) as second trumpet and became principal trumpet in 1943.

 In 1941 he registered as a conscientious objector, and was initially exempted from military service conditional upon joining the National Fire Service, but in the event he was allowed to continue in the LPO.
 In 1944, after his brother in the Royal Air Force had been killed, he volunteered for military service.
 When the army put him in a military band he shot himself in the foot to get back to civilian life; he remained in touch with the CO movement, giving a trumpet recital at the 1946 New Year party of the Central Board for Conscientious Objectors.
 After a season as principal trumpet with the BBC Symphony Orchestra, he returned in 1946 to the London Philharmonic, where he remained until 1948, leaving to become a full-time composer.

 Career

 Arnold began his career playing trumpet professionally, but by the age of 30 his life was devoted to composition.
 He was ranked with Benjamin Britten as one of the most sought-after composers in Britain.
-His natural melodic gift earned him a reputation as a composer of light music in works such as some of his concert overtures and the sets of Welsh, English, Four Scottish Dances, Irish and Cornish dances.
+His natural melodic gift earned him a reputation as a composer of light music in works such as some of his concert overtures and the sets of Welsh, English, Scottish, Irish and Cornish dances.

 He was also a highly successful composer of film music, penning the scores to over a hundred features and documentaries, including titles such as The Bridge on the River Kwai, Hobson's Choice and the St Trinian's series.
 His nine symphonies are often deeply personal and show a more serious side to his work, which has proved more controversial; his final symphony, for example, is so bleak in mood and sparse in orchestration that it was not publicly performed until six years after its composition.
 Arnold also wrote a variety of concertos and chamber works, as well as music for the theatre including major ballets.